Turtles in Oklahoma

 Western Chicken Turtles make great pets if collected from legal collectors however they are quite hostile between males so please keep this in mind before taking one home.
 Be sure to look out for its predators too – raccoons, otters, ospreys and coyotes love these perfect little packages!
 Thankfully Western Chicken Turtles aren’t listed as endangered yet but it’s important that we take every opportunity we can to protect them.

-See Also Exploring the Lives of 14 Turtles in West Virginia
+See Also Exploring the Lives of 9 Turtles in Delaware

 4. Eastern River Cooter (Pseudemys Concinna)